SixArm/resume-help/README.md

 * ✅ A PDF file is typically the most-readable and most-scannable.

 * 🚫 Don't use other kinds of files, because they may interfere with reading and scanning.

+☐ Track your files.

+* ✅ Do track who you're contacting, what you're sending, and when.

+* 🚫 Don't lose track of who, what, and when.